 The traditional job application takes over 30 minutes to complete, is not optimized for mobile, and requires extraneous information many job seekers are uncomfortable giving out.
 The best candidates know they are the best, and will not put up with a bloated application.

 Bottom-line observers are starting to notice the importance of Candidate Net Promoter Score (measured by survey during the hiring process) as we continue the march toward social media’s ascendancy.

 An unsatisfied candidate is no longer a voiceless unknown who will complain about their experience to a couple friends at dinner.
 In the 21st century, an unsatisfied candidate is an enraged Twitter account, an antagonistic Facebook page, and a hostile Instagram profile.
 Your company’s reputation among customers is no longer distinct from your reputation as an employer.

 Virgin Media famously learned this lesson in 2014.
 In their first-ever “Rejected Candidate Survey,” they uncovered that 18% of their candidates were customers- and 33% of these had such an atrocious experience they switched to a competitor.
 The revenue lost from these lost customers was estimated to be around $5 million dollars, the same amount they spent on hiring.

 8) Cost to Fill

-Cost to Acquire is a metric that measures the average cost to fill a position, from candidate attraction to onboarding.
+Cost to Fill is a metric that measures the average cost to fill a position, from candidate attraction to onboarding.
 In large organizations, cost to acquire has measurable impact on the bottom line.
 In smaller organizations, it can make or break the yearly budget.